 • To temporarily relieve symptoms, lie down and raise your legs at least six inches above the level of your heart.
 Do this for ten minutes a few times each day.

 • Maintain a normal body weight.

 • Wear prescription compression stockings as specified by your doctor, especially during pregnancy.

 • See a qualified doctor who can diagnose the cause of your varicose veins, the sources of venous reflux in your legs and offer a variety of treatment options.

 What are the treatment options for Varicose Veins ?

-The role of medical and machenical support is only temporary while longer lasting results are better obtained with a number of minimally invasive
+The role of medications or mechanical support – like stockings, is only temporary while longer lasting results are better obtained with a number of minimally invasive techniques.

 These are generally Out-Patient, Day-Care Surgery or One-Day Surgery procedures.

-A Standard Surgery Procedure generally is not associated for a recurrence in the areas where the procedure has been performed.
+A Standard Laser or Surgery Procedure generally is not associated for a recurrence in the areas where the procedure has been performed.